Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/github_actions_demo.md

           run: python -m unittest
   ```

-- `runs-on` does **not** refer to a Docker container, but to runner tag.
+- `runs-on` does **not** refer to a Docker container, but to a runner tag.
-- After the push inspect "Action" panel on GitHub repository
+- After the push, inspect "Action" panel on GitHub repository
     - GitHub will schedule a run (yellow dot)
     - Hooray.
 We have set up our first action.
 - Failing test example: